 Chapters which are granted with the Certification will receive in the following year:

-- A certificate of merit plaque to the Chair
+- A certificate of merit to the Chair.

-- Once they have their Certification, the Chair (or his/her representative) can apply for a travel support grant (up to $1,000 per Chapter) to attend one Chapter Chairs Meeting during the four year certification period.
+- Once they have their Certification, the Chair (or his/her representative) can apply for a travel support grant (up to $1,000 per Chapter) annually to attend the Chapter Chairs Meeting during the four year certification period.
+There will be an annual cap of $20K.
+If limit exceeded, the Regional Directors-at-Large will decide the support.

 Chapters which are granted with the Certification will receive in the following four years during which the Certification is valid: